The Great Resignation (aka the Big Quit) defined 2021 and 2022, causing employee churn on an unprecedented scale. In 2023, are we out of the woods?

 There are many different factors causing employee churn and not all apply to each company.
 Companies that want to retain talent will have to be proactive to find out what’s causing dissatisfaction amongst their workforce, and take immediate steps to keep valuable employees.

-Find out how you can gauge employee satisfaction and identify issues quickly and accurately.
+Read on to find out how you can gauge employee satisfaction and identify issues quickly and accurately.

 What Is the Great Resignation?